lbormann/darts-caller/README.md

 #### **-E / --call_every_dart**

 If you set this to '1' the caller calls every dart.
 Setup sounds 's1'-'t20', single, double and others.
-This is pretty handy if you want to play sound-effects. (https://github.com/lbormann/autodarts-caller#setup-sounds) Note: the third dart will never trigger any extra sound as there are more important events, like summed score, busted etc.
+This is pretty handy if you want to play sound-effects. (https://github.com/lbormann/autodarts-caller#setup-sounds) Note: the third dart will only considered if argument '-ESF' is set to '1'.

 #### **-ESF / --call_every_dart_single_files**